Supportive Guidance For The Probate Process

 While each case is unique, there are a few things you can do to get ready for the probate process, including:

-- Gathering the deceased person’s will: If the deceased person had a will, it is important to locate it and have it reviewed by an attorney.
+- Gathering the deceased person’s will: If the they had a will, it is important to locate it and have it reviewed by an attorney.

-- Identifying the deceased person’s assets: This includes real estate, personal property, bank accounts, investments and any other assets that the deceased person owned.
+- Identifying the late loved one’s assets: This includes real estate, personal property, bank accounts, investments and any other assets that they owned.

-- Appointing a personal representative: The personal representative is the person who will be responsible for handling the deceased person’s estate.
-The personal representative is typically named in the deceased person’s will.
+- Seeking appointment of a personal representative by the court: The personal representative is the person who will be responsible for handling the deceased person’s estate.
+The personal representative is typically named in their will.

-- Opening an estate account: An estate account is a bank account used to hold the deceased person’s assets during the probate process.
+- Opening an estate account: An estate account is a bank account used to hold the late loved one’s assets during the probate process.

-- Paying the deceased person’s debts: The personal representative is responsible for paying the deceased person’s debts.
-This includes credit card debt, medical bills and any other debts the deceased person owes.
+- Paying their debts: The personal representative is responsible for paying the deceased person’s debts.
+This includes credit card debt, medical bills and any other debts they owe.

-- Distributing the deceased person’s assets: Once the deceased person’s debts have been paid, the personal representative is responsible for distributing the deceased person’s assets to their heirs.
+- Distributing the assets: Once the loved one’s debts have been paid, the personal representative is responsible for distributing their assets to their heirs.

 This is just a short checklist of the steps involved in probate.
 The specific steps involved will vary depending on the individual circumstances.
 If you are facing probate, you should contact an attorney who can help you understand your options and navigate the process.

 If a person dies with an interest in a business, transfer of the business may need to be handled through probate.
-Our attorneys work closely with clients to ensure that the company may continue to operate during the probate administration.
+Our attorneys work closely with clients to ensure that the companies may continue to operate during probate administration.

 Contact Telpner Peterson Law Firm, LLP

-If you are named as an executor of an estate, contact our probate lawyers for assistance.
-We will work closely with you and assist you with the probate process.
+If you are named as an executor of an estate, then contact our probate lawyers for assistance.
+They will work closely with you and assist you with the probate process.
 Contact us online or call our office in Council Bluffs at 712-309-3738.